Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Tracers of LSS

 \subsection{Galaxy distribution}

 To generate full-sky galaxy maps, we employ the \Abacus{AbacusSummit} suite of $N$-body simulations~\cite{abacus_lc}.
 We use dark matter halo merger trees to construct the cosmic evolution across the radial direction, effectively building a halo lightcone.
-Specifically, we use one of the two \textit{huge} simulations (box size of~$7600 \ h^{-1}\mathrm{Mpc}$ and~$8640^3$ particles of mass~ $M_{\rm part}=2.1 \times 5 \times 10^{10} \ h^{-1}M_\odot$).
+Specifically, we use one of the two~\textit{huge} simulations (box size of~$7600 \ h^{-1}\mathrm{Mpc}$ and~$8640^3$ particles of mass~ $M_{\rm part}=2.1 \times 5 \times 10^{10} \ h^{-1}M_\odot$).
 Observers are placed at the center of the box and can observe galaxies up to the half-distance of the box,~$3.75\ h^{-1}{\rm Gpc}$.

-The halo lightcone catalog is then populated with galaxies using the halo occupation distribution (HOD) model~\cite{2000Peacock,2001Scoccimarro,2005Zheng}, which statistically connects the distribution of galaxies to their host dark matter haloes.
-We also include parameters to account for the dependence of each galaxy on its host halo mass, redshift, type, and environment, to better match current observations of galaxy clustering~\cite{white_rees_1978,Blumenthal_1984}.
-We employ the \Abacus{AbacusHOD} prescription~\cite{HOD_Yuan:2021izi} to populate the haloes with luminous red galaxies (LRGs; see Appendix~\ref{app:galaxy_mock} for more details).
-We validated the statistical distribution of the simulated lightcone against the theoretical prediction from \textsc{CLASS}~\cite{lesgourgues2011cosmiclinearanisotropysolving}.
+The halo lightcone catalog is then populated with galaxies using the halo occupation distribution (HOD) model~\cite{2000Peacock, 2001Scoccimarro, 2005Zheng}, which statistically connects the distribution of galaxies to their host dark matter haloes.
+We also include parameters to account for the dependence of each galaxy on its host halo mass, redshift, type, and environment, to better match current observations of galaxy clustering~\cite{white_rees_1978, Blumenthal_1984}.
+We employ the~\Abacus{AbacusHOD} prescription~\cite{HOD_Yuan:2021izi} to populate the haloes with luminous red galaxies (LRGs; see appendix~\ref{app:galaxy_mock} for more details).
+We validate the statistical properties of the simulated lightcone against the theoretical prediction of \textsc{CLASS}~\cite{lesgourgues2011cosmiclinearanisotropysolving}, see also appendix~\ref{app:class_validation} for additional details.
 For now we focus on the density term of the galaxy number count, and in the future we will include projection effects and redshift-space distortions.